 - Microsoft Office 2010 including: Word, Excel, Publisher and PowerPoint

 There are four Internet workstations in the youth department.
-This is FILTERED Internet access.
-Youth need their library card barcode number and password to logon to the computers.
 Online time is 60 minutes per day per person but if no one is waiting for the computer, the system will automatically extend the time in 10 minute increments up to an additional 60 minutes.
 Please see our complete Internet Use Policy for details.

 We offer access to numerous databases.
 Most are available both remotely and within the library.
 Our subscription to Ancestry.com is available for in-library use ONLY.
 For a complete list of databases available click here.